-i Forms of interest
+Forms of interest

 Start-up investments normally take the form of equity investments.
 While major seed or early investments are made through common stock or preferred stock with a liquidation preference, a growing number of these investments are using convertible bonds or equity, which often grant economic terms to investors similar to those in other countries such as SAFE (simple agreement for future equity) or KISS (keep it simple security) in the United States.
 Convertible equity in Japan often takes the form of share acquisition rights (stock options).
-The most well-known seed-round convertible equity format in Japan is called J-KISS, which is publicised by 500 Startups Japan (now Coral Capital).
+The most well-known seed-round convertible equity format in Japan is called J-KISS, which is publicised by Coral Capital.